As with every interaction that you have with a lead or customer, transactional emails are crucial to your business’ success.

 Subject line — Verify Email

-As stated in the subject line, the purpose of this transactional email is to get the user to verify their email — it starts with a welcome message:
+As stated in the subject line, the purpose of this transactional email is to get the user to verify their email — it startswith a welcome message:

 The email goes on to provide: